 Latricia and Dub had a sometimes volatile relationship.
 They went through periods where they appeared happy and loving, but other times could be angry and spiteful to one another.
 Their fights were overheard by friends and family alike, and a common bone of contention between the two was Chance, and the boy's behavior, which Latricia thought was sometimes unacceptable.
 Nonetheless, the two remained together and appeared to be working out their problems when Chance stayed with them for the 1993 Christmas holidays.
 In fact, he was supposed to return to his mother, Gaye Williams, on Christmas Day and instead called and asked to stay longer than planned, and his mother decided to allow him to stay.
 The boy agreed to call back and set up a time he would return home, but Gaye never heard from her son again.

 THE CRIME: Our look into the life of Latricia and the Wackerhagens begins on December 23, 1993.
 Chance left a faucet running and Latricia and Dub got into what has been described as a "blowout" fight.
 This fight occurred four days before Latricia's murder, and was witnessed by an unidentified friend.
-Latricia was angry that the faucet had run over and made a mess on the floors of her home.
+Latricia was angry that the running faucet had filled a sink, which had then run over and made a mess on the floors of her home.
 Dub came to his son's defense, and the two fought loudly over the incident.
 Dub and Chance left the home afterward, but returned later on and three days later, December 26, 1993, the three of them were seen having dinner at a local restaurant, seemingly happy once again.